 Existing Education Loan

-You must have an active student loan, either for studies in India or abroad, to be considered for refinancing.
+You must have an active student loan, either for studies in India or abroad, to be considered for a takeover.

 Repayment History

-Borrowers should have completed their studies and started repaying the loan.
-A track record of timely EMI payments demonstrates financial discipline and reliability.
+Borrowers should have started repaying the existing loan with a track record of timely EMI payments, which demonstrates financial discipline and reliability.

 Employment Status